RecordedFuture-ProfessionalServices/psengine/docs/modules/playbook_alerts.md

 ## Introduction

-The `PlaybookAlertMgr` class of the `playbook_alerts` module allows you to fetch and search for playbook alerts that triggered for your organization.
+The `PlaybookAlertMgr` class of the `playbook_alerts` module allows you to search, fetch and update playbook alerts coming from your Recorded Future enterprise.

 See the [**API Reference**](../api/playbook_alerts/playbook_alert_mgr.md) for internal details of the module.

 ## Notes

+The `search` method is used to find alerts based on various parameters and returns only the `status` panel, which provides a brief summary of each alert.
+If you need the full alert details—including all panels—you must fetch each alert by its ID.

+The `fetch_bulk` method simplifies this process by performing both the search and fetch steps in one function call (multiple API calls under the covers).
+It returns the complete payload for each alert found, including all available panels.

+!!! tip
-The methods `search` and `fetch_bulk` are similar, but they return different results.
-In the playbook alert data, there is a concept of panels that contain specific information.
-The `status` panel is the generic one that all the playbook alert types have in common.
-When you perform a `search`, only the `status` panel is returned.
+    Playbook alert data is organized into panels, each containing specific information.
+The `status` panel is common to all playbook alert types and provides a brief summary.
+For example: when you use the `search` method, only the `status` panel is returned.

-If you want to get all the other panels of each alert, you will have to get the alert ID of each alert and do a fetch.
-The `fetch_bulk` method hides these steps by implementing an internal `search` and `fetch` for each alert that has been found.

 ## Examples

 {! modules/_includes/examples_warning.md !}

-#### Example 1: From an alert ID, fetch the data and related images, and save the images to file
+#### Fetch alert data and images by ID, then save images to file

 !!! tip
     To run this example you need to provide a playbook alert ID in the `alert_id` argument at line 11.
-This can be retrieved by using `search` or `fetch_bulk` shown in the previous example.
+This can be retrieved by using `search` or `fetch_bulk` functions.
     If you are using a playbook alert that is not a Domain Abuse type, change the category to match the alert's.

 In this example, we assume that we have an alert ID from either another integration, a colleague, or the portal; however, the steps in this example can be replicated using `fetch_bulk` as well.